paa-li/conv/README.md

 - [gran.csv](https://github.com/paa-li/conv/blob/main/gran.csv) — Grantha script
 - [thai.csv](https://github.com/paa-li/conv/blob/main/thai.csv) — Thai script
 - [laoo.csv](https://github.com/paa-li/conv/blob/main/laoo.csv) — Lao script; will use ຬ U+0EAC for `ḷa`

-Have a better look at these .csv files with the website's [CSV file viewer](https://paa.li/conv/csv.php?id=deva.csv), where you can easily see the decoded unicode values with a button click.